AKJ7/dinorunner/README.md

 - No `stdlib` or header lib requirement
 - No heap allocations
 - No `typedef`s
+- Supports nightmode

 The dinorunner was inspired by https://github.com/wayou/t-rex-runner from which the trex-assets were fetched.
+The sound assets used in the demo originates from: https://www.sounds-resource.com/browser_games/googlechromedinosaurgame/sound/18002/ .

 ## Requirements